The Russia Investigations: Can There Be A Final Answer On 'Collusion'?

 We've talked about that scenario in the past.
 Trump might win ... or Trump might lose.
 (Giuliani told NPR he thinks his odds are better than 50/50.)

-Based on the reports of this week, however, even if Mueller succeeded in getting a judge — or the Supreme Court — to compel Trump to testify, the president's lawyers still might counsel him not to talk under his Fifth Amendment privilege.
+Based on the reports of this week, however, even if Mueller succeeded in getting a judge — or the Supreme Court — to compel Trump to testify, the president's lawyers still might counsel him to not talk, under his Fifth Amendment privilege.

 By the time of that decision, Trump might have spent months or potentially years attacking federal law enforcement and delegitimizing it in the eyes of his supporters — lessening the political implications of not cooperating.

 Meaning what?
 This would resolve what Trump calls the "perjury trap" problem, but it doesn't help Mueller or the public get any closer to the facts of the 2016 attack on the election.
-In fact, the early account of the Woodward book raises the question about whether there ever could be a satisfactory answer to the inquiry.
+In fact, the early account of the Woodward book raises the question about whether there ever could be a satisfactory conclusion to the inquiry.

 If Trump, according to someone who was once a close legal adviser, cannot tell the truth and may not know what the truth is, could he ever be involved in a definitive accounting of what took place?

-The president says he did not know, for example, that Donald Trump Jr. and other campaign leaders met the Russian delegation in Trump Tower in June of 2016 to get the dirt the Russian government had offered on Hillary Clinton.
+The president says he did not know, for example, that Donald Trump Jr. and other campaign leaders met the Russian delegation in Trump Tower in June 2016 to get the dirt the Russian government had offered on Hillary Clinton.

 There are suggestions that Trump may have been involved: Trump Jr.'s phone calls, for example, suggest he may have spoken to his father at the time he was setting up the meeting.

-Mueller's investigators might be able to establish who Trump Jr. called.
+Mueller's investigators might be able to establish whom Trump Jr. called.
 But the question Woodward's book raises is whether anyone ever truly can establish — from Trump anyway — what Trump knew or what actions he took.

 Loss of signal

-When the Apollo astronauts flew around the dark side of the Moon, it blocked their contact with Earth.
-They went through "loss of signal," or LOS, and their communications and telemetry were silent until they reemerged from behind the other side.
+When the Apollo astronauts flew around the dark side of the moon, it blocked their contact with Earth.
+They went through "loss of signal," or LOS, and their communications and telemetry were silent until they re-emerged from behind the other side.

-Have Mueller and the special counsel's office flown behind the Moon?
+Have Mueller and the special counsel's office flown behind the moon?

 Friday marked 60 days until Election Day.
 According to one strain of conventional wisdom in Washington, D.C., the special counsel's office now must stay dark to avoid interfering with the midterm campaigns.